Nicolet College

-Nicolet College is a public 2-year technical college whose main campus is in Rhinelander, Wisconsin.
+Nicolet College is a public community college with its main campus in Rhinelander, Wisconsin.
 It has outreach centers in Carter, Crandon, Eagle River, the Forest County Potawatomi Community, Lac du Flambeau, Minocqua, Mole Lake, and Tomahawk.

 It is one of 16 colleges in the Wisconsin Technical College System.
 Created in 1967, the Nicolet district covers all of Oneida, Vilas and Forest counties and portions of Lincoln, Langlade and Iron counties.

 History

 The Nicolet College District was created in 1967 with classes starting in January 1968.
 Shortly after the district was formed, college officials purchased 280 acres just south of Rhinelander to build the Lake Julia Campus.
 The first building, the Science Center, now the University Student Center, was constructed in 1969 and 1970.
 While that was being built, the college held its first classes in downtown Rhinelander in what is now the Rhinelander Fire Department.

 Academics

 Nicolet offers 70 degrees, diplomas, and certificates.
 Classes are offered during the day, in the evening, and online.
 Students may be enrolled part-time or full-time.
 Nicolet offers international studies, transfer agreements, and university transfer liberal arts programs.